 This plant has several leafy stems branching from spreading rootstock.
 Leaves are slender and lance-shaped, and each stem supports 2-6 white flowers.
-Common in moist, shady areas up to about 6,000 feet (1,800 meters).
+Common in moist, shady areas up to about 6,000 feet (1,800 m).

 Saxifrage, Nelson's Brook

 This plant has broad, toothed basal leaves.
 Leaf stalks are hairless, but the stems of the flowers have long hairs and can be reddish in color.
 Flower petals are white with no spots.
-Common in the park up to 6,000 feet (1,829 meters) in rocks around water, particularly near Mowich Lake.
+Common in the park up to 6,000 feet (1,829 m) in rocks around water, particularly near Mowich Lake.

-Less common than Rusty Saxifrage, this plant can still be found in the park in drier, rocky places, usually in shade, between 3,000-8,000 feet (914-2,438 m).
+Less common than rusty saxifrage, this plant can still be found in the park in drier, rocky places, usually in shade, between 3,000-8,000 feet (914-2,438 m).
 Flowers have yellow to orange spots, supported on branched stems 4-8 inches (10-20 cm) tall.

 This common shrub has woody stems with dark brown shredding bark and no thorns.
 Leaves have 3-5 fine toothed lobes and flowers are white, in clusters of 2-9.
 Thimbleberry fruit is edible, similar to raspberries.
-Found in moist woods up to 4,000 feet (1,219 meters).
+Found in moist woods up to 4,000 feet (1,219 m).

 This widespread plant can be found throughout the park, particularly along roadsides.
 Leaves have three fan-shaped bluntly-toothed leaflets, supported on stalks about 4-12 inches (10-30 cm) tall.
 Numerous tiny flowers rise above the leaves in a white spike.

 This easily-recognizable and early-blooming flower features three leaves at the top of the stem framing a single flower with three large white petals.
-Very common throughout the park up to 5,000 feet (1,500 meters).
+Very common throughout the park up to 5,000 feet (1,500 m).